integreat-io/integreat/README.md

 #### `GET_META`
 Gets metadata for a source, using the `getMeta` endpoint.

-The returned object has a `data` object with the following properties:
+The action returns an object with a `data` property, which contains the `source` (the source id) and `meta` object with the metadata set as properties.
-- `source`: The id of the source to store metadata for
-- `key`: The key of the metadata
-- `value`: The retrieved value

 Example GET_META action:
 ```javascript